-COMUNICA is currently looking to recruit Swedish, Norwegian, Finnish, Danish and Dutch translator interns for a period of 3-6 months in 2023.
+COMUNICA is currently looking to recruit translation interns who speak Swedish, Norwegian, Finnish, Danish or Dutch for a period of 3–6 months each.

-We can offer you a focused internship in the intense and very dynamic translation industry.
-You will receive training in the industry’s most innovative CAT tools and gain an insight into what it means and takes to work as a professional translator.
+We can offer you a focused internship within the fast-paced and very dynamic translation industry.
+You will receive training in the most innovative computer-aided translation (CAT) tools and you will gain an insight into what it means and takes to work as a professional translator.

 Watch our Internship video here and meet some of our previous interns and the COMUNICA team

-- Would you like to combine practical work experience with a stay abroad?
+- Would you like to combine practical work experience with an internship in Europe?

 - Would you like to be part of a young and dynamic team?

 - Do you love languages and translating?
-And maybe writing texts?
+And maybe writing content?

 - Are you outgoing and positive by nature?

-The intern’s primary function will be to carry out translation projects from English into their mother tongue, but there is also an opportunity to practise other skills like for instance writing skills, proof reading, copywriting tasks, project coordination and various marketing tasks.
+The primary duties of our interns is to perform translation projects from English into their mother tongue, but interns will also have the opportunity to practise and develop within other areas such as writing, proofreading, copywriting, project coordination and various marketing activities.

-Working as an intern is an excellent opportunity to gain valuable work experience as well as create networks and achieve coherence between theory and practice.
+Doing an internship abroad is an excellent opportunity to gain valuable work experience as well as create networks and achieve coherence between theory and practice.
 An internship is therefore a valuable contribution to your CV and can be “the little extra” that sets you apart from the crowd.

-We make a point of being able to offer you relevant work experience and to give you a taste of what a career in the translation industry entails.
-In addition to interesting and challenging work tasks, you will receive a thorough introduction and continuous training by our experienced employees.
-You will also be trained in memoQ, memsource, XTM and SDL Trados Studio, the market leading CAT tools in the industry, which you will work with daily.
+During your internship abroad, we make a point of being able to offer you relevant work experience and to give you a taste of what a career in the translation industry entails.
+In addition to interesting and challenging work tasks, you will receive a thorough introduction to our work processes and continuous training from our experienced employees.
+You will also be trained how to use memoQ, Phrase (formerly Memsource), XTM and SDL Trados Studio, the leading CAT tools in the industry, which you will work with daily.

 Who should apply?

 We prioritise translation and language students whose focus is on the English language.
 You must be able to speak and write fluent English.
-You can apply at any point in your course of study.
+You can apply at any point in the course of your studies.

 It is a minimum requirement that you have familiarised yourself with the common grammar and spelling rules of your mother tongue and the additional language(s) you have studied.

-- Duration of stay: Generally 3 to 6 months but we are also very interested in candidates, who can stay longer.
+- Duration of stay: Generally three to six months but we are also very interested in candidates, who can stay longer.

-- Housing/lodging: You are responsible for finding your own accommodation, but COMUNICA is happy to assist with this process.
+- Housing/lodging: You are responsible for finding your own accommodation, but COMUNICA will be happy to assist you with this process.

 - Location: Comunica´s office premises at Calle Skandia 2, Fuengirola, Malaga, Spain.